Skip to main content

 What is the business model?

 When the platform is live, it will operate under a model of “Optional Contributions” explained here.
-This will allow purchasers to financially contribute the platform and remove the burden of platform fees from artists and labels.
+This will allow purchasers to financially contribute to the platform and remove the burden of platform fees from artists and labels.
 Besides platform revenue, we also earn from co-op memberships and zine sales.

 Can I join the co-op and still use other platforms?